aqnguy30/oil-gas-stock-analysis/README.md

 ## Features Insights Generated
 - Correlation Matrices showed the relationship among the targeted stocks.
-- Price prediction for EOG stock by a Neural Network model and deployed using Python FastAPI.
+- Price prediction for EOG stock by a Neural Network model using Tensorflow and deployed using Python FastAPI.

 ## Screenshots